< < VS09 : VS10 : VS11 > >

 RSE Traveler Information Communications 'RSE Traveler Information Communications' includes field elements that distribute information to vehicles for in-vehicle display.
 The information may be provided by a center (e.g., variable information on traffic and road conditions in the vicinity of the field equipment) or it may be determined and output locally (e.g., static sign information and signal phase and timing information).
 This includes the interface to the center or field equipment that controls the information distribution and the short range communications equipment that provides information to passing vehicles.
 Connected Vehicle Roadside Equipment

-TIC Traffic Control Dissemination 'TIC Traffic Control Dissemination' disseminates intersection status, lane control information, and other traffic control related information that is real-time or near real-time in nature and relevant to vehicles in a relatively local area on the road network.
-It collects traffic control information from Traffic Management Center(s) and disseminates the relevant information to vehicles and other mobile devices.
+TIC Traffic Control Dissemination 'TIC Traffic Control Dissemination' disseminates intersection status, lane control information, special vehicle alerts, and other traffic control related information that is real-time or near real-time in nature and relevant to vehicles in a relatively local area on the road network.
+It collects traffic control information from Traffic Management and other Center(s) and disseminates the relevant information to vehicles and other mobile devices.
 Transportation Information Center

 TMC Dynamic Lane Management and Shoulder Use 'TMC Dynamic Lane Management and Shoulder Use' remotely monitors and controls the system that is used to dynamically manage travel lanes, including temporary use of shoulders as travel lanes.
 It monitors traffic conditions and demand measured in the field and determines when the lane configuration of the roadway should be changed, when intersections and/or interchanges should be reconfigured, when the shoulders should be used for travel (as a lane), when lanes should be designated for use by special vehicles only, such as buses, high occupancy vehicles (HOVs), vehicles attending a special event, etc. and/or when types of vehicles should be prohibited or restricted from using particular lanes.
 It controls the field equipment used to manage and control specific lanes and the shoulders.
 It also can automatically notify the enforcement agency of lane control violations.
 Traffic Management Center